BROKEN OPEN: A NEW BOOK FROM ACCLAIMED OREGON WRITER MARTHA GIES

 PRAISE FOR BROKEN OPEN

 “Profiling a haunted, former physicist she met at a skid row chapel who had once overcome his silence to talk with her over a never-repeated dinner, Martha Gies writes he was “private isolated, and essentially unknowable… That evening was a humbling reminder of the deep mystery at the center of each of us.”
-It is exactly that mystery that is illuminated in every one of the essays in this intense and heartfelt collection.
-Whether she is writing about something as intimate as the spiritual path of a beloved sister who died too young or as exotic as her stint in the stage acts of a third-rate traveling magician, she brings to life not only what is happening at the moment but what had happened to those people, to that place, and to herself in the past.
+It is exactly that mystery that is illuminated in every one of the essays in this intense and heartfelt collection. . .
+She brings to life not only what is happening at the moment but what had happened to those people, to that place, and to herself in the past.
 “I was sifting through memory and idea to find a story of my own…that might rise above personal chronicle and speak meaning to another person,” she writes of her first short story decades ago, and these essays are a testament that she has found it.
 In Broken Open, she breaks open not only herself but everything and everyone she writes about.
 It is an exquisite book.”

 “I admire so much in these interlinked essays – their unabashed elegance, their contemplative and emotional landscapes, their origin here at home in Oregon, their light-handed learnedness and abundant allusions.
 There’s an added pleasure in noting how Gies’ work, so finely turned in itself, falls on a distinguished spectrum amidst Brodsky and Ozick and Ruefle.
 This book is a beautiful thing.”

 “Readers familiar with Martha Gies’s fiction, nonfiction, and journalism know two of her several virtues.
 One goes to her Catholic life of service at home and abroad, which informs her ability to evoke the global through a clarifying focus on the local.
-Two is a transparency of style that makes E. B. White seem opaque.
-I could easily point to “Teacher: A Memoir of Raymond Carver” and “A Father’s Story,” about the life of Kent Ford, who co-founded Portland’s Black Panther Party.
-But it’s the smaller personal essays that provide a setting for the larger jewels.
-Whether writing about her family’s backyard camping practice or the untimely deaths of her father and kid sister, these essays shine with unassuming openness.”
+Two is a transparency of style.
+I could easily point to “Teacher: A Memoir of Raymond Carver” and “A Father’s Story,” about the life of Kent Ford, who co-founded Portland’s Black Panther Party, but it’s the smaller personal essays that provide a setting for the larger jewels.
+These essays shine with unassuming openness.”

 – Doug Marx, poet, musician, artist